Demesaikiran/Custom-Gym-Env.-for-Deep-Reinforcement-Learning/Readme.md

 This repository implements a method to build custom gym environments to train Deep Reinforcement Learning Agents.

+* The 'Policy Network' is referred as 'agent' or 'Agent' in this repository.

 ## Strategy

 1. Control 1D-Mass system around a set point.
 2. Engineered TD3 Agent using PyTorch to solve the environment.
 3. Agent to minimize use of force[u] to reach the set state [position, velocity].
 4. Reward Engineering is based on control system strategy.
+5. Torque can applied from the agent can be clipped for custom actuator sizing.

 ## Codebase Structure